 Moneybox’s portfolio choice is straightforward.
 It’s ideal for individuals who don’t want to deal with the hassle of choosing funds and only require a passive investment strategy.
 The investment portfolios namely are; Cautious, Balanced, and Adventurous.

-Fees and Charges: Moneybox vs Plum
+Fees: Moneybox vs Plum

 Plum Pros and Cons